darkpills/blackserial/README.md

 * Ruby ([GitHubSecurityLab/ruby-unsafe-deserialization](https://github.com/GitHubSecurityLab/ruby-unsafe-deserialization/))
 * NodeJS ([deser-node](https://github.com/klezVirus/deser-node))

-It is designed to **bruteforce gadget chains** on deserialization endpoints in blackbox or **fuzz XML, JSON or YAML input** to detect deserialization.
+It is designed to **bruteforce gadget chains** on deserialization endpoints in blackbox or **fuzz XML, JSON or YAML input** to detect deserialization, like [Freddy](https://portswigger.net/bappstore/ae1cce0c6d6c47528b4af35faebc3ab3).

 It prioritizes out of band interact/collaborator dns callback to identify a working chain.

 The main objective is to **identify working gadget chains** on a blackbox code base and **which one worked**, not to make the full RCE exploitation.